osber1/loans/Notes.md

 TODO:

-- [x] Start using Redis for ip validation.

-- [x] Enable Testcontainers.

-- [x] Migrate from FlyWay to Liquidbase.

-- [x] Use ip validation in filter, not in service.

-- [x] Add full CRUD for client and loans.

-- [x] Add client validation by personal code.

-- [x] Separate client and loans logic.

-- [ ] Add enum status to client and when deleting only change status.

-- [ ] Fix tests for all classes.

 - [ ] Extract validator to separate service (feign).

 - [ ] Add linting rules or something to check on build (codenarc).

-- [ ] I have questions about time amount and etc. errors handling.
+- [ ] I have questions about time amount and etc. errors handling in filter.
--

 - [ ] Integrations test should fail at nigh time.

-- [ ] Add queues with some logic (messaging or notification).

 - [ ] Add pagination and sorting with specification.

+- [ ] Add monitoring.

-- [ ] Refactor everything and make look nice.
+- [ ] Add wiremock.

 - [ ] Add Spring Security with JWT tokens on every request (okta or keycloak).

-- [ ] Users receive email on registration and have to confirm email.

 - [ ] FE.